epfl-ada/ada-2021-project-pyca/README.md

 In our study, we explore the important role of the claims from the main film crew on predicting the financial success of box-office receipts in 2015-2019 from the longitudinal time sequence (i.e., before and after the release date).
 More specifically, we will address the following key questions:

-* *Does the quantity of quotations from the main film crew provide a boost to box-office revenue?*
+* *Does the quantity of quotes from the main film crew provide a boost to box-office revenue?*
-* *Which textual factors (e.g., sentiment polarity, the number of topics) from quotations might influence the financial performance of movies?*
+* *Which textual factors (e.g., sentiment polarity, the number of topics) from quotes might influence the financial performance of movies?*
 * *Which model (e.g., logistic regression, SVM) has better predictive performance in forecasting the box-office receipts?*